RicardoPRamalho/JavaTests/README.md

 c) Each space can only be visited once.

 #### Warnsdorff's Rule:
-The solution to the challenge is the use of Warnsdorff's Rule.
+The solution to the challenge is the use of the Warnsdorff's Rule.
 The Warnsdorff's Rule is a heuristic algorithm that states a movement is done to the next cell with fewest onward moves, following the steps:

-1. It starts with the initial cell, marked withnumber 1.
+1. It starts with the initial cell, marked with number 1.
-2. From the previous position, collect all its neighboring cells.
+2. From the starting position, collect all its neighboring cells.
-3. Select any cell which fewer unvisited neighbors.
+3. Select any cell with fewer unvisited neighbors.
 5. Mark the selected cell as visited, then repeat the process until all the cells has been marked.